contao/docs-archive/api/hooks/prepareFormData.md

 2. *arrray* `$arrLabels`

-	The fields labels of the form.
+	The field labels of the form.

 3. *Form* `$objForm`

-	The form module instance.
+	The form instance.

 ## Example